Abdullah-Tauqeer01/Fairness-Project/README.md

 ## Usage

-1. Clone the repository: `git clone https://github.com/Abdullah-Tauqeer01/Fairness-Project.git`
+1. Begin by cloning the repository: `git clone https://github.com/Abdullah-Tauqeer01/Fairness-Project.git`.
-2. Install the required dependencies: `pip install -r requirements.txt`
+2. Install the necessary dependencies by executing: `pip install -r requirements.txt`.
-3. Download the embedding and csv data from this link: "https://drive.google.com/drive/folders/1uQiCY41178LY_9tm1mFD9yQZ4o5A-wCi?usp=drive_link"
+3. Download the embedding and CSV data from the following link: [Data Link](https://drive.google.com/drive/folders/1uQiCY41178LY_9tm1mFD9yQZ4o5A-wCi?usp=drive_link).
-4. Create a Data directory and paste data in it.
+4. Create a directory named "Data" and place the downloaded data into it.
-5. Update the file paths and configurations in the code to point to the correct locations of the dataset files.
+5. Update the file paths and configurations within the code to correctly reference the locations of the dataset files.
-6.Run fairness.py to get result of FPR and AUC for all data before data augumentation
+6. Run the `fairness.py` script to obtain the results of False Positive Rate (FPR) and Area Under the Curve (AUC) for all data before data augmentation.
-7. Run the main script: `python main.py`
+7. Execute the main script by running: `python main.py`.
-8.Use cgan.ipynb to genrate the embeddings
+8. Utilize `cgan.ipynb` to generate the embeddings.
-9.Use synthesized data fro classification using fairness.py
+9. Employ the synthesized data for classification purposes using `fairness.py`.

 ## Acknowledgments